Jawz84/Blog/PowerShell Contributing.md

 RFC's are discussed at the monthly community call, and are open for comments for about two months, or longer as the committee sees fit.

-> :information_source: The Committee and the PowerShell Team members are separate; currently all Committee members are either current or past members of the PowerShell Team, but not everyone on the team is on the Committee.
+> Tip: The Committee and the PowerShell Team members are separate; currently all Committee members are either current or past members of the PowerShell Team, but not everyone on the team is on the Committee.
 There is a desire to work out a process for adding community members to the Committee at some point in the future.

 ## Details about contributing to the PowerShell/PowerShell repo